JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Posts
 - Editing posts #DONE
+- Deleting Posts #DONE
-- Deleting Posts.
-Clicking on the delete button should open a modal asking you to confirm before deleting the post.
+- Clicking on the delete button should open a modal asking you to confirm before deleting the post.
 - Auto sizing text area and character counter #DONE
 - Tooltips for edited posts and icons #DONE
 - Posting pictures and not just text
 - Retweeting
 - Comments for tweets, further comments for them too.
 Implement twitter threads
 - Sharing posts, meaning share a link on social media platforms
-- Possibly implement views
+- Views per post
+- Emoji selector

 ## Main Page
 - Search bar for profiles / posts
 - ## Lazy load
 - Infinite scrolling
+- Page for posts from followed users